Hindu Culture

 English CTR

-The symbolism surrounding Vasuki Naga is pretty popular and well known.
+The symbolism surrounding Vasuki Naga is pretty popular and well-known.
 In Hinduism, he is one of the supreme snakes or Nagas and is worshipped on Naga Panchami.
 The three coils of Vasuki represent the three states of time and reality.
-In addition, Lord Shiva is all powerful, invincible, and fearless is because he is the master of snakes.
-With having Vasuki around his neck, Lord Mahesh has implied that he cannot be deterred by any sort of adversity.
-As we all know snakes are the most dangerous reptiles to ever exist, and the fact that they are ruled by Lord Shiva states that he is the most powerful.
+In addition, Lord Shiva is all-powerful, invincible, and fearless because he is the master of snakes.
+With Vasuki around his neck, Lord Mahesh has implied that he cannot be discouraged by any adversity.
+As we all know, snakes are the most dangerous reptiles ever to exist, and the fact that they are ruled by Lord Shiva states that he is the most powerful.

 All the myths surrounding Vasuki and Lord Shiva say the same thing: Mahadev is a benevolent deity who would do anything to protect his devotees and anyone who was suffering.
 Although it is essential to look at the symbolism behind their pure relationship, it is all the more important to pay attention to how this beautiful companionship came into being.